flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/online-atc.md

 ---
 title: flyPadOS 3 EFB - Online ATC
-description: Discover how to use online ATC services such as VATSIM or IVAO with FlyPadOS3 for the FlyByWire A32NX.
+description: Discover how to use online ATC services such as VATSIM or IVAO with flyPadOS 3 for the FlyByWire A32NX.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">